-\paragraph{Future Work.} We find in experiments that the initial model size is a crucial hyperparameter: starting with half the final number of layers (“$N_1 = N/2$”) yielded the best performance at both pretraining scales.
-Starting too small (e.g., $N_1=3$ at GPT-2 scale or $N_1=6$ at Llama-3.2-1B scale) led to weaker final models, which we postulate may stem from insufficient capacity to master basic linguistic elements.
-Starting too large (e.g., $N_1=10$ for LLaMA) offered no additional benefit and, in some cases, underperformed standard training (results provided in \ref{appendix:addn_results}).
-Given our limited academic budget, we were not able to exhaustively tune these and other hyperparameters, suggesting that CGLS may be further improved.
-Future work could explore several directions: (1) more finely tuning the stage lengths and dataset proportions, (2) exploring other notions---e.g., syntactic diversity, lexical richness, or factuality---for defining the curriculum, (3) applying curriculum-aware optimization schedules (e.g., varying learning rates with data complexity), and (4) applying CGLS to non-text modalities (e.g., vision or multimodal data).
+\paragraph{Future Work.} Our experiments suggest that the initial model depth is a particularly important hyperparameter: starting with half the final number of layers ($N_1 = N/2$) yielded the strongest performance at both pretraining scales.
+Starting too small (e.g., $N_1=6$ at Llama-3.2-1B scale) led to weaker final models, likely due to insufficient capacity to capture basic linguistic patterns, while starting too large (e.g., $N_1=10$) provided no benefit and in some cases underperformed standard training (see \Cref{appendix:hyperparams}).
+This points to a sweet spot in progressive scaling where initial tractability and long-term transferability are best balanced.
+Additionally, our experiments with the FineWeb classifier suggest that curriculum construction is an important design choice, and that exploring improved or domain-adaptive difficulty classifiers may further strengthen CGLS.
+Broadly, these results highlight a rich design space for curriculum-guided scaling.
+Future work could explore (1) more finely tuning stage lengths and dataset proportions, (2) exploring other notions---e.g., syntactic diversity, lexical richness, or factuality---for defining the curriculum, (3) applying curriculum-aware optimization schedules (e.g., varying learning rates with data complexity), (4) extending CGLS to larger parameter regimes (e.g. 7B), and (5) applying CGLS to non-text modalities (e.g., vision or multimodal data).

-\paragraph{Broader Impacts.} CGLS is a general-purpose pretraining framework designed to improve the compute efficiency of language model pretraining.
-Potential positive impacts include democratizing access to high-performing language models, reducing pretraining compute for research groups with limited resources, and improving model interpretability through more structured growth.
-However, like other LLM training methods, CGLS could also be used to accelerate development of models deployed in harmful or unregulated ways.
-These include generating disinformation, bias amplification, or surveillance applications.
-While CGLS itself does not introduce new capabilities in these domains, it could reduce the cost and time needed to train capable models, slightly lowering the barrier for misuse.
-To mitigate risks, we recommend applying existing safety and alignment techniques during downstream fine-tuning stages, particularly for open-domain deployment.
-We also stress that our approach is most beneficial when paired with curated datasets and clear usage constraints.